-Last night heard an interview with some scholar on the radio and he claimed that the very last answer Albert Einstein gave in life was to the question: If you were to start your life over again, is there anything you would do differently?
+Last night I heard the replay of an interview with some scholar on Michael Enright’s program, The Sunday Edition.
+He claimed that the very last answer Albert Einstein gave in life was to the question: If you were to start your life over again, is there anything you would do differently?

 This is why spiritual love needs to be shared directly with others and the world around us.
 Writing it down is helpful—as hopefully this itself is—but it cannot hope to substitute the effects generated by people actually turning these words into verbs in the everyday world.
 Loving, compassionate verbs.

 Every holy book and every prophet has talked about love.
 Love has been paramount.
 Yes, it is a shame that people of all walks of life can be convinced to use religion as a cudgel to strike others with, but most of us can easily see that it would be quite easy for loving people of different religions to share the Earth in peace and productive harmony.
+Many already do.

-But why did Einstein want more Talmud?
+But why might Einstein want more Talmud?
 The word itself basically means instruction, or learning.
 Rather than books about physical miracles etc, religious texts are best seen as basic lessons on the discovery of love.
-The Talmud or Torah, the Bible, the Koran, the Bhagavad Gita, Tao te Ching etc. etc. are absolutely not lessons on being judgmental, dismissive, disrespectful, offended, angry, or violent.
+The Talmud or Torah, the Bible, the Koran, the Bhagavad Gita, Tao te Ching etc. etc. are not generally lessons on being judgmental, dismissive, disrespectful, offended, angry, or violent.

 They had come to understand enlightenment and they were trying to share the secret to living in the moment.
-The same moment in which it is possible to love every aspect of your existence —including the fact that you and all others are truly One.
+Because that is the same moment in which it is possible to love every aspect of your existence —including the fact that we and all others are truly One.

 “The highest form of wisdom is kindness.”